 For a full brief of the system's results, see my lab group's publication: K. Savage, E.A.
 Davidson, and J. Tang.
 2012.
 Diel patterns of autotrophic and heterotrophic respiration among phenological stages.
 Global Change Biology 19 (2012): 1151–1159.

-Understanding this Carbon storage and release flux (e.g. its rate, its causes, its inhibitors), is an essential part of deciphering the problem of climate change.
-Anthropomorphic Carbon pollution can only be fully understood in the context of naturally occuring Carbon economies.
+Understanding this carbon storage and release flux (e.g. its rate, its causes, its inhibitors), is an essential part of deciphering the problem of climate change.
+Anthropomorphic carbon pollution can only be fully understood in the context of naturally occuring carbon economies.
 Carbon atoms are regularly and predictably being traded across flora, soil bacteria, and atmosphere.
-My chamber system was built to add more resolution to this ecological picture.
+I made the chamber system to add more resolution to this ecological picture.

 The task was to automate this measurement collection process.
 The end product was a set of six clamshell robots attached to discrete plots of soil, and six retracting robots strapped to neighboring maple and fir trees.